 Open to all art projects, from the grassroots to New Zealand’s most established companies and artists, fundraising support includes mapping a project’s network, drafting a story to capture the hearts and minds of donors, creating a realistic fundraising goal and developing a campaign strategy.
 For further information, visit www.boosted.org.nz.

 Springboard aims to kickstart sustainable arts careers for up to six artists in Aotearoa every year.
 Recipients are gifted $15,000 and work with a senior artist mentor the Arts Foundation’s alumni, who is also remunerated, bringing the package to $25,000 worth of support.
 Nominations usually open in November each year for support in the following year.
 For further information, click here.

 Community Development Match Fund

 The focus of this fund is the support of community projects that improve social, cultural and environmental wellbeing.
 Applications can be made by formal or informal groups, with preference given to applications that benefit communities that have been identified as priorities.
-Small grants are up to $1,000 and you can apply at any time; medium grants are up to $10,000, with applications made between June and mid-November.
+Small grants are up to $1,000 and you can apply at any time; medium grants are up to $10,000, with applications closing on 31 May and 10 November 2021.
 At least half of the total value of the project must be covered by in-kind/volunteer time or other funding sources.
 To apply, visit Tauranga City Council’s website.